Investments Frequently Asked Questions

 Is RBFCU Investments Group part of RBFCU?

-Securities sold, advisory services offered through CUNA Brokerage Services, Inc. (CBSI), member FINRA/SIPC, a registered broker/dealer and investment advisor.
+Securities sold, advisory services offered through CUNA Brokerage Services, Inc. (CBSI), member FINRA/SIPC, a registered broker/dealer and investment professional.
 CBSI is under contract with the financial institution to make securities available to members.
 Trust services available through Members Trust Company, a federal thrift regulated by the Office of the Comptroller of the Currency.
 Not NCUA/NCUSIF/FDIC insured, May Lose Value, No Financial Institution Guarantee.
 Not a deposit of any financial institution.
 CBSI is a registered broker-dealer in all fifty states of the United States of America.

 What financial planning services does RBFCU Investments Group offer?